top of page

 3) Writing assignments will be completed at home.
 Students should expect about an hour of homework each week.

-4) Students will need to purchase a copy of All Things Fun & Fascinating before our first class. https://iew.com/shop/products/all-things-fun-fascinating All other materials will be provided.
+4) Students will need to purchase a copy of "Adventures in Writing" before our first

 Teacher: Christin Matthews